 Selaginella uncinata is also called by its common name of Peacock Moss, which references the blue-green, almost metallic colour of this stunning evergreen perennial’s foliage, which has an almost iridescent appearance, resembling the colouring of the peacock’s feathers.
 The colour of Selaginella uncinata‘s foliage is most pronounced when this plant is grown in more deeply shaded conditions, but plants can also be grown successfully in partial shade.
-Avoid growing Selaginella uncinata in bright, or harsh light, as this will scorch the plant’s colourful foliage and be very detrimental to your plants.
+Avoid growing Selaginella uncinata in bright or harsh sunlight, as this will scorch the plant’s colourful foliage and will be very detrimental to your plants.

-Selaginella uncinata is a low growing plant, that reaches a maximum height of 15cm (6 inches).
+Selaginella uncinata is a low-growing plant, that reaches a maximum height of 15cm (6 inches).
 This plant has a spreading, trailing habit, it almost reaches out to the distance as it grows.

-Selaginella uncinata is hardier than you might expect, this charming plant can be grown as a garden plant outdoors in most areas of the UK, and is hardy in USDA zones 6 to 10.
-Plant Selaginella uncinata in well drained, moist soil, in a sheltered spot, where your plants will be partially or fully shaded.
+Selaginella uncinata is hardier than you might expect.
+This charming plant can be grown as a garden plant outdoors in most areas of the UK, and is hardy in USDA zones 6 to 10.
+Plant Selaginella uncinata in well-drained, moist soil, in a sheltered spot, where your plants will be partially or fully shaded.
 As this plant loves a humid environment, you may wish to plant Selaginella uncinata near a water feature.

 To see my Planting List for Terrariums and Bottle Gardens, please click here.

 To read articles I’ve written about my terrariums and bottle gardens, please click here.

 To see more houseplant pages with pictures and information on growing a wide range of indoor plants, please click here.

 To read articles about houseplants, please click here.